 How to Get Your Content into a Featured Snippet

-Turning your content into a featured snippet really stems from the level of detail you put into the answer without sidetracking.
+Turning your content into a potential featured snippet really stems from the level of detail you put into the answer without sidetracking.
 If you’re listing the ingredients of a particular dish, stick to presenting the order in which those ingredients need to be put in and avoid any additional narrative about the how and why — it’s all about the what in this particular case.